mlochbaum/BQN/help/occurrencecount_progressiveindexof.md

 ## `⊒ 𝕩`: Occurrence Count

-Number of times each major cell of `𝕩` appears before itself.
+Number of times each major cell of `𝕩` has occurred before the current position.

             ⊒   2‿7‿1‿8‿1‿7‿1‿8‿2‿8‿4